 Faking a French accent is excellent when first learning to speak the language.
 Learning the accent helps you say words in their correct pronunciation, and the practice is great for better comprehension of French.

+Hope this article helps you learn how to do a French accent!
 Let us know in the comments some of the ways you practice faking a French accent.